je-nunez/bft-data/README.md

 The [BFT-smart library](https://github.com/bft-smart/library) has other examples of the library, like a
 [string->string map server](https://github.com/bft-smart/library/tree/master/src/bftsmart/demo/map).
-This JSON string server is based on their [integer-counter example](https://github.com/bft-smart/library/tree/master/src/bftsmart/demo/counter).
+This example was inspired initially on their [integer-counter example](https://github.com/bft-smart/library/tree/master/src/bftsmart/demo/counter).

 # Compilation